urbantrout/docs/en/plugin-settings.md

 ## Overriding Setting Values

-Your setting values can be overridden on a per-project basis from a PHP file within the project’s `config/` folder, named after your plugin handle (all-lowercase).
-For example, if your plugin handle is `fooBar`, its settings can be overridden from a `config/foobar.php` file.
+Your setting values can be overridden on a per-project basis from a PHP file within the project’s `config/` folder, named after your plugin handle.
+For example, if your plugin handle is `foo-bar`, its settings can be overridden from a `config/foo-bar.php` file.

 The file just needs to return an array with the overridden values: